konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 </dd>
 <dt><a href="#module_signin">signin</a></dt>
 <dd><p>The goal of this function is to provide an handy method to log the user in,
 on html form pages.
-On success, it resolves a promise with a parsed body.</p>
+On success, it resolves to a promise with a parsed body.</p>
 <p>Errors:</p>
 <ul>
 <li>LOGIN_FAILED if the validate predicate is false</li>